aniketrepo/python-feature-set/com/Anike/db/sqls/sql-functions.md

 ```

 ### INTERSECT-
-* t is used to obtain the common tuples from two tables
+* It is used to obtain the common tuples from two tables
 ```
 use school;
 select * from dance intersect select * from music;	### to apply an intersect between two tables dance and music